ee-2/VulGer/README.md

 # VulGer

-VulGer is a lexicon covering items from the lower end of the German language register — terms typically considered as rough, vulgar or obscene.
-Instead of discrete categorical assignments it includes continuous gradings of vulgarity.
+VulGer is a lexicon covering words from the lower end of the German language register — terms typically considered rough, vulgar, or obscene.
+Instead of discrete categorical annotations, it includes continuous gradings of vulgarity, from -1 for most vulgar to +1 for most neutral.

+The 3,300 words in VulGer were gathered utilizing lexicographic resources and similarity computations based on word embeddings.
+The vulgarity scores were determined via crowdsourcing (data workers were German native speakers) and Best-worst scaling.

+Attention: The dataset contains abusive words.
+Use it responsibly!

 If you use VulGer please cite: